amsievert/dndnotes/mdFiles/Campaign Notes/The Last Act of the Chronarch/Session 14.md

 On the first night, whoever is keeping watch sees a meteor streak through the sky towards the Eternal Scorch.
 If they succeed on a DC 15 perception check, they see a dragon racing after the meteor through the sky.

-On the second day, as the party is traveling through a rocky part of the forest, they all hear a large explosion off in the rocks, followed by
+On the second day, as the party is traveling through a rocky part of the forest, they all hear a large explosion off in the rocks, followed by maniacal laughter.
+A gnome named Boomy is experimenting with black powder.
+He spent some time aboard a Captain Cymara's pirate ship in the Wildlands.
+Using what he learned about black powder there, he is trying to find a way to manufacture it here.
+Nearby is a cave with saltpeter crystals, which he is using to make the black powder.
+He also is trying a new method involving burying and watering